 |Secondary Voice to/from SWE PREOC||VE7TEL 145.170||Logistics – VHF Voice 4||145.170 Wide||144.570 Wide||FM||SWE PREOC/PECC/ECOMM|

 |Alternate Voice to/from SWE PREOC||VE7RPT 443.525||Logistics – UHF Voice 3||443.525 Wide||448.525 Wide||FM||SWE PREOC/PECC|

 Click here for the Comms Plan

-Every Wednesday evening at 1915 local time, VE7PEP is the Net Control Station on the Vancouver Island Trunk Repeater System.
-The purpose of the net is to make contact with EMBC registered amateur radio operators and interested amateurs in the Vancouver Island Region (VIR).
+Every Wednesday evening at 19:15 local time, VE7PEP is the Net Control Station on the Vancouver Island Trunk Repeater System.
+The purpose of the net is to make contact with EOCs in the Vancouver Island Region (VIR) as well as interested amateurs in the VIR.
 Each of the Regional Districts in the VIR are called in sequence.

 The Headquarters amateur radio group consists of two teams.
 Alpha Team is the core volunteer group.
 Bravo Team consists of amateur radio operators that are dedicated to other local authority emergency programs in the region but have received training on the procedures and use of the radio equpment at EMBC HQ.